 What Causes Night Sweats?

-Everyone is different, but I will try to elucidate the most common and most serious conditions that cause this type of sweating, including those beyond my own personal experience.
+Everyone is different, but I will try to explain the most common and most serious conditions that cause this type of sweating, including those beyond my own personal experience.
 What causes night sweats for one person may be very different for another person and sometimes the signs of serious illness manifest themselves differently in different people.

 Keep in mind sometimes the cause is relatively simple.
 It can be related to diurnal variation, which is a natural change in body temperature during the day — a lower body temperature is common in the morning and in the evening a higher body temperature is common.
 This normal change can cause sweating, especially when combined with a warm room or using too many covers while sleeping.